 Maximum of three entries per exhibitor in Class 22; Maximum of one entry per exhibitor in Classes 23 & 24.

 Animal must have been both bred by and owned by exhibitor since birth.
-Animal must also be exhibited in a breed class.
+All animals in group classes MUST also be exhibited in an individual breed class and by the same exhibitor.